 Associate Professor of Music

-Ms. Metcalf is Associate Professor of Music at Lawrence and Co-chair for Music Composition in the Department of Music Theory and Composition.
+Ms. Metcalf is Associate Professor of Music at Lawrence and Chair of the Department of Music Composition.

 Contact by e-mail: firstname.lastname@example.org